LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Reporting

 #### Report Builder
-Metrics from the FCR, CSAT, and NPS questions in surveys are captured in LiveEngage and exposed via the Report Builder application.
-You'll find this information in the survey dashboard for messaging.
+Metrics from the FCR, CSAT, and NPS questions in surveys are captured in LiveEngage and exposed via the [Report Builder](https://knowledge.liveperson.com/data-reporting-report-builder-report-builder-overview.html) application.
+You'll find this information in the [Survey Dashboard for Messaging](https://knowledge.liveperson.com/data-reporting-messaging-messaging-dashboards-survey-dashboard-for-messaging.html).

 #### Bot Analytics
-In the Bot Analytics application, you'll see survey bots reported in the same way as custom bots.
+In the [Bot Analytics](https://developers.liveperson.com/bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

 ### FAQs